OctopusDeployLabs/terraform-provider-octopusdeploy/docs/resources/project_deployment_freeze.md

 - `end_after_occurrences` (Number) Number of occurrences after which the schedule should end
 - `end_on_date` (String) The date when the recurring schedule should end
 - `monthly_schedule_type` (String) Type of monthly schedule (DayOfMonth, DateOfMonth)
+- `utc_offset_in_minutes` (Number) The UTC offset in minutes of the timezone the schedule should run in, will use offset from freeze start date if not specified.